eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-multi-user.md

 folder: setup-openshift
 ---

+## Supported OpenShift Flavors and Versions

+Multi-user Eclipse Che can be deployed to OpenShift OCP, OSD and OSO v3.6+.

 ## System Requirements

+Eclipse Che requires OpenShift 3.6 or higher.
 Your OpenShift node should have at least 5GB RAM available - 3GB go to Che deployments and 2GB is reserved to run at least one workspace.

 ## Deployment diagram